 Suddenly in 2017, the safety of our transgender service members was at risk when Donald Trump began to openly object to allowing transgender service members to serve.
 Despite evidence and research to prove otherwise, the reasons sited were medical care costs, overall morale, readiness issues, and non-deployability.
 It was frustrating for Trish and others to hear this as prior research had already debunked these theories.

 Where are We Now?

 Although currently enlisted, active military transgender personnel is permitted to remain in their jobs, if a person is suffering any distress due to their dysphoria, they can be discharged.
 Today, you are unable to enter the military if you are transgender.

 This is why we need fierce advocates like Trish.

 Working Towards Change

-The fight for LGBTQ+ rights is, Unquestionably, a long and exhausting battle.
+The fight for LGBTQ+ rights is, unquestionably, a long and exhausting battle.
 During the Obama era, open transgender service was a realized dream.
-However, backwards motion means the finish line still needs to crossed and it feels way too far away.
+However, backward motion means the finish line still needs to crossed and it feels way too far away.
 Clearly, there is so much work to do.